neerajsingh0101/blog/_posts/2010-11-23-mime-type-resolution-in-rails.md

 Above code says that if the requested format is _html_ then send _html_ response.
 If the requested format is _xml_ then send _xml_ response.
 However it also says one more very important thing and that has to do with the order in which two formats are declared.

-To come to a common sense solution rails said that it will parse the HTTP_ACCEPT and will build the order in which browser wants the response.
-That list of order will be matched against the order in which formats are declared inside respond_to block.
+To come to a common sense solution rails decided to parse HTTP_ACCEPT and build the response type browser supports.
+However when it comes to priority it will look at the order in which formats are declared inside the respond_to block.

 The order provided by browser is